TilekFang/Students_grades_analysis/README.md

 # Students_grades_analysis
-## The project is scheduled to be uploaded at 7 p.m.
-UTC+6
+## The project is a data analysis that identifies popular subjects among students as well as students' academic performance in technical subjects, visualizing all the data